mixcode-lib/arraymap/README.md

-# golib-arraymap
+# arraymap

-A Go utility structure works like an ordered map, i.e. a map that keeps the inserting order.
+A Go utility package works like an ordered map, i.e. a map that keeps the inserting order.

 ## Examples
 ```
-import (
-    arraymap "github.com/mixcode/golib-arraymap"
-)

 func someFunc() {
     amap := arraymap.NewArrayMap[string, int]()